 at home using a functional control panel.

-For a starting price of $49.99 per month, Vivint provides a wireless system that includes a control panel, 3 sensors, a motion detector, smart thermostat, 1 appliance control, a door lock, 1 video camera and 12 energy efficient light bulbs.
+For a starting price of $53.99 per month, Vivint provides a wireless system that includes a control panel, 3 sensors, a motion detector, smart thermostat, 1 appliance control, a door lock, and 1 video camera.
 At an additional cost, supplemental sensors, for just about anything, are available to customize the home security and automation system to fit any customer's needs.

 Vivint offers a life-time warranty on all products as well as a three day trial period in the event you should change your mind.
 The equipment may also be moved if relocation is needed.
 If you have any questions or concerns about the system, their customer service team is helpful.
 In fact, customer service has been a recent focus at Vivint to improve customer satisfaction levels that floundered in the past.